bildvitta/navpi/readme.md

       name: 'city',
       type: 'select',
 	  label: 'Cidade',
-      __value: 'cravinhos' // if you don't pass this prop, the default value will be a random value genetaed by faker.js based on his type,
+      __value: 'cravinhos', // if you don't pass this prop, the default value will be a random value genetaed by faker.js based on his type
       options: [
         { label: 'Cravinhos', value: 'cravinhos' },
         { label: 'Ribeirao preto', value: 'ribeirao' },